Herd immunity ‘not a possibility’ as falling infections and hospitalisations appear to stall

 Britain’s seven-day total up to 10 August is 7.3 per cent higher than it was for the previous week, while the current national rate stands at 277.4 infections per 100,000 people.

-Following an unexpected and sudden drop in cases, which began around mid July, cases bottomed out at 20,106 on 31 July, before briefly rising, falling, and then levelling out.
+Following an unexpected and sudden drop in cases, which began around mid-July, cases bottomed out at 20,106 on 31 July, before briefly rising, falling, and then levelling out.
 A total of 23, 510 infections were recorded on Tuesday.

 In England, this trend has largely been driven among the young across all regions of the country, except the North East, where rates are continuing to clearly fall in every age group.